TL;DR

 This isn't a single product, but a strategic combination of policies that work together to protect you from life's biggest shocks.

-- Life Insurance: Provides a tax-free lump sum to your loved ones if you pass away.
+- Life Insurance: Provides a potentially tax-efficient lump sum to your loved ones if you pass away.
 This removes a huge financial burden at the most difficult time, ensuring your family's future is secure.

-- Critical Illness Cover (CIC): Pays out a tax-free lump sum if you are diagnosed with a specific, serious illness listed in your policy (e.g., heart attack, stroke, cancer).
+- Critical Illness Cover (CIC): may pay out a potentially tax-efficient lump sum if you are diagnosed with a specific, serious illness listed in your policy (e.g., heart attack, stroke, cancer).
 This money is yours to use as you see fit—to cover lost income, adapt your home, or pay for private treatment not covered by your PMI.

 Given the strong link between loneliness and conditions like heart disease and stroke, a Critical Illness policy is a vital component of a resilient health strategy.
 The financial security it provides allows you to focus 100% on your recovery, without the added stress of worrying about bills.